milesroberts-123/poolseq-kmers/README.md

 - [x] generate genomes that follow power-law distributions for k-mer counts

+- [ ] put rule outputs in separate folders

+- [ ] add script to model QTLs in a mapping population

 - [ ] generalize bayes theorem to negative binomial distribution

 - [ ] write hetmers binary to calculate fst